 The ankle circumferences of those subjects who were not wearing compression garments were significantly bigger than the ankle circumferences of those subjects who were wearing compression garments.
 The subjects with no compression garments also experience more pain during those long flights than the subjects who were wearing compression garments.

-The same study also indicated that the subjects with compression garments experienced increased concentration, alertness, and energy levels; their legs felt significantly better after the flight; and they had better night sleep after the flight.
+The same study also indicated that the subjects with compression garments experienced increased concentration, alertness, and energy levels; their legs felt significantly better after the flight, and they had a better night’s sleep after the flight.

 10. Stabilizing Joints

 Now that you’ve seen the benefits of compression clothing, you should have an idea of what each one can do and the support they can give to your body.
-If you’re a runner, expect a good compression clothing to last about the same distance as your best running shoe whether you run on pavement, trail, treadmill, or are improving your form through cross training.
+If you’re a runner, expect good compression clothing to last about the same distance as your best running shoe whether you run on pavement, trail, treadmill, or are improving your form through cross-training.